+LEN ADAMS

-LEN ADAMS President, Global Irrigation
+President, Global Irrigation

-Valley 365 is Next-Level Connected Crop Management
+Listening Leads to Next-Level Connected Crop Management

-Valley helps growers take greater control of their operation, save resources and have a better quality of life.
-Our technology leadership - and our commitment to listening - continues with the next-level solution in completely connected crop management: Valley 365.
+Valley listens to you as we develop solutions to help growers take greater control, save resources and have a better quality of life.
+Our technology leadership - and our commitment to listening continues today with the next-level solution in connected crop management: Valley 365.